-The modern world was introduced to Foot Zone Therapy in 1979 when Ed and Ellen Case of Los Angeles brought back an ancient Egyptian papyrus scene depicting medical practitioners treating the hands and feet of the patients.
+The modern world was introduced to Foot Zoning or Foot Zone Therapy in 1979 when Ed and Ellen Case of Los Angeles brought back an ancient Egyptian papyrus scene depicting medical practitioners treating the hands and feet of the patients.

 Traditional East Asian foot reflexology is called Zoku Shin Do.
 The foundation of this foot portion of the Japanese massage technique goes back to ancient China and is over 5000 years old.